-The PHA will offer a preference to families that include victims of domestic violence, dating violence, sexual assault, or stalking who has either been referred by a partnering service agency or consortia or who is seeking an emergency transfer under VAWA from the PHA's housing choice voucher program or other covered housing program operated by the PHA.
+Domestic Violence Preference: The PHA will offer a preference to families that include victims of domestic violence, dating violence, sexual assault, or stalking who has either been referred by a partnering service agency or consortia or who is seeking an emergency transfer under VAWA from the PHA's housing choice voucher program or other covered housing program operated by the PHA.

-The PHA will work with the following partnering service agencies: Clinton County Department of Social Services, ETC Housing Corporation - Evergreen Townhouse Community, STOP Domestic Violence, and National Alliance on Mental Illness Champlain Valley (NAMI:CV).
+The PHA will work with the following partnering service agencies: Clinton County Department of Social Services, ETC Housing Corporation - Evergreen Townhouse Community, STOP Domestic Violence, Community Connections of Franklin County (CCFC), National Alliance on Mental Illness Champlain Valley (NAMI:CV) and St. Joseph's Community Outreach Center (St. Joseph's COC).